 Chesapeake is searching for a new chairman after starting an internal probe of McClendon’s personal finances.
 The Oklahoma City-based company’s annual shareholders’ meeting is scheduled for June 8.

 Chevron Corp.
-(CVX), the second-largest U.S. oil company, said about 62 percent of votes cast at its annual meeting today were against a shareholder proposal that called for an independent chairman.
+(CVX:US), the second-largest U.S. oil company, said about 62 percent of votes cast at its annual meeting today were against a shareholder proposal that called for an independent chairman.
 About 64 percent of oil and gas producer Anadarko Petroleum Corp.
-(APC) shareholders rejected a proposal to make its chairman an independent director at the company’s May 15 annual meeting.
+(APC:US) shareholders rejected a proposal to make its chairman an independent director at the company’s May 15 annual meeting.

 Exxon opposes splitting the roles on the grounds that directors should judge who is most qualified to fulfill the chairman and CEO roles.